bharathveerB/weather-gpt-chatbot/README.md

 ## Deployment

-This app can be deployed on various platforms:

 ### Streamlit Cloud
 1. Push your code to GitHub
 2. Connect your GitHub repository to Streamlit Cloud
 3. Deploy with one click

-### Other Platforms
-- Heroku
-- Railway
-- Render
-- Any platform that supports Python and Streamlit

 ## Technical Details